99 + Active Voice and Passive Voice Examples with Answers

 Active Passive Voice Important (Exercises)

-Active Voice and Passive Voice Examples with tense
+1. Present Tense Active Voice and Passive Voice Examples with Answers

 Active: Subject + verb (s/es) + Object